rachel-ng/dionysus/README.md

 - [jinja2](http://jinja.pocoo.org/) (for templating)
 - [sqlite](https://docs.python.org/3.4/library/sqlite3.html) (DBs, for python functions see [config.py](util/config.py) and [db.py](util/db.py))
     [config.py](util/config.py) uses `os` for absolute paths
-    <sup>so it doesn't go to absolute hell when you try to make it compatible with apache or something smh 😒</sup>
+    <sup>so it doesn't go to *absolute hell* when you try to make it compatible with apache or something</sup>
     `config.create_table()` has an optional parameter for the table name, defaults to `user`
 - accounts
     - stored in [data.db](data/data.db)